-- Accumulation of unmet and complex needs/ evidence that a child is at risk of harm. - Assessment by a specialist agency e.g. Children's Social Care is required. - Multi-agency support in partnership with the family network is required to build a safety plan that manages risk, protects the child/children and meets complex needs. - 4.4 By referring to the Continuum of Need and indicators, the academy can identify when assessment and support for a child and family need 'stepping up' to a referral to Social Care and when the needs of a child and their family have been reduced enough for them the be 'stepped down' to early help services. - 4.5 When assessing cases of possible neglect the WSSCP will be used.
-This tool mirrors the Continuum of Need, but with greater focus upon potential indicators of neglect mapped across each of the four levels of need.
+- children and parents need multi-agency responses which include specialist intervention from Children's Social Care through the family assessment process - 4.4 By referring to the Continuum of Need and indicators, the academy can identify when assessment and support for a child and family need 'stepping up' to a referral to Social Care and when the needs of a child and their family have been reduced enough for them the be 'stepped down' to early help services. - When assessing cases of possible neglect the ESCC Neglect Matrixwill be used.
+This tool mirrors 4.5 the Continuum of Need, but with greater focus upon potential indicators of neglect mapped across each of the four levels of need.